-The Compensation Committee determined an aggregate target award size for the equity incentive award for each NEO in 2022 based on our internal equity budget for all grants in 2022, internal pay equity, and for all NEOs other than the CEO, the recommendations of the CEO.
-The Compensation Committee determined the CEO's aggregate target equity award size.
-The Compensation Committee determined that this mix of time-based RSUs and PSUs for 2022 was appropriate to promote retention, motivate executives and align pay with performance and long-term stockholder value creation.
+The Compensation Committee determined an aggregate target award size for the equity incentive award for each NEO in 2023 based on our internal equity budget for all grants in 2023, internal pay equity, and for all NEOs other than the CEO, the recommendations of the CEO.
+The Compensation Committee also determined the CEO's aggregate target equity award size.
+As noted above, the Compensation Committee provided reasonable increases in the target value of annual equity awards for all NEOs, including our CEO, to reward them for exceptional financial performance in 2022.
+The Compensation Committee believed that this mix of time-based RSUs and PSUs for 2023 was appropriate to promote retention, motivate executives and align pay with performance and long-term stockholder value creation.